August 23, 2024 plants that can harm your dogs

 Tulip

-Tulips are commonly found in gardens and homes but pose a threat to dogs due to their toxic components.
+Tulips are very common in gardens and homes but they’re still a threat to dogs.

 Toxic Components